 To explore and train the bodies, voices, and minds of young artists so that they can communicate and express their ideas and feelings with confidence in different styles and forms.
-To learn, understand and respect the diverse views and attitudes of people belonging to other cultures, communities, nationalities, faiths, and religions.
+To learn, understand, and respect the diverse views and attitudes of people belonging to other cultures, communities, nationalities, faiths, and religions.
 To contribute to building compassion for the world communities and environment.

-Our curriculum aims:
+Our theatre curriculum aims:

 - To build a community of learners who are continuously hungry for more learning all through their lives.
 For them ‘more becomes less’.

-- To work collaboratively and create an environment of mutual trust, love and respect.
+- To work collaboratively and create an environment of mutual trust, love, and respect.

 - To empower young theatre learners with the theatre tools to create performances.

-EARLY YEARS PROGRAM(EYP): The EYP grades of KG1, KG2, Grades I and II experience a theatrical journey of drama and emotions through ORCHIDS Theatre curriculum, ‘ YOUNG ORCHID THESPIANS’.
+The EYP grades of KG1, KG2, Grades I and II experience a theatrical journey of drama and emotions through ORCHIDS Theatre curriculum, ‘ YOUNG ORCHID THESPIANS’.
 It revolves around:

-- Creative Exploration & Artistic Expression – This includes role plays and improvisations to understand human feelings, emotions and incorporate personal experiences in storytelling.
+- Creative Exploration & Artistic Expression – This includes role-plays and improvisations to understand human feelings, emotions, and incorporate personal experiences in storytelling.
 The students learn all about an actor’s tools (mind, body, and voice) to find artistic expression using characters from students’ lives and imaginary characters.

-- Performance Skills – Offering them a chance to portray characters from comics and cartoon films, and skills their ability to use mind, body, and voice effectively for the convincing portrayal the assigned characters.
+- Performance Skills – Offering them a chance to portray characters from comics and cartoon films, and skills their ability to use mind, body, and voice effectively for the convincing portrayal of the assigned characters.
 Added to this, they learn to perform with confidence and poise in front of an audience.

 - Reflect and Review – Enables a child to be able to reflect on one’s own learning and performances as well as critique the work of others.
 They can identify ‘what worked and what did not’ and propose methods on how they could improve.

-- Creative Exploration & Artistic Expression – To be able to use theatre skills and tools to engage with concepts chosen either from a range of subjects such as EVS, social sciences, sciences, language and literature or from the personal experiences of the students.
+- Creative Exploration & Artistic Expression – To be able to use theatre skills and tools to engage with concepts chosen either from a range of subjects such as EVS, social sciences, sciences, language, and literature or from the personal experiences of the students.

-- Production Skills – Accounts for developing a better understanding of how technical elements of theatre contribute in enhancing the overall spectacle of the performances and how these elements support actors on stage in order to achieve the desired impact.
-It also covers an integrated application of costumes, props, make-up, music and sound for the performances.
+- Production Skills – Accounts for developing a better understanding of how technical elements of theatre contribute to enhancing the overall spectacle of the performances and how these elements support actors on stage in order to achieve the desired impact.
+It also covers an integrated application of costumes, props, make-up, music, and sound for the performances.
 They are also taught to write mini play scripts on the basis of elements of drama.